 No additives of human or animal origin are used in the manufacture of ANDEXXA.
 The recombinant protein is produced in a genetically engineered Chinese Hamster Ovary (CHO) cell expression system and has a molecular weight of approximately 41 kDa.
 The manufacturing process incorporates two validated virus clearance steps.

-ANDEXXA is indicated for patients treated with rivaroxaban and apixaban, when reversal of anticoagulation is needed due to life-threatening or uncontrolled bleeding.
+ANDEXXA is indicated for patients treated with rivaroxaban or apixaban, when reversal of anticoagulation is needed due to life-threatening or uncontrolled bleeding.

-ANDEXXA has not been shown to be effective for, and is not indicated for, the treatment of bleeding related to any FXa inhibitors other than apixaban and rivaroxaban.
+ANDEXXA has not been shown to be effective for, and is not indicated for, the treatment of bleeding related to any FXa inhibitors other than apixaban or rivaroxaban.

 DOSAGE AND ADMINISTRATION

 There are two dosing regimens (see Table 1).
-The safety and efficacy of an additional dose has not been established.
+The safety and efficacy of an additional dose have not been established.

 Table 1: ANDEXXA Dosing Regimens

 |Dose*||Initial IV Bolus||Follow-On IV Infusion||Total Number of 200 mg Vials|